openstack-archive/fuel-specs/specs/8.0/dynamically-build-bootstrap.rst

 any user and don't require advanced administrator guidance.
 The following UI changes should be done:

+* If bootstrap image building was failed during master node installation and/or there is no default bootstrap image to use, then UI should provide an error panel on the default `Environments` page with an appropriate message about boostrapping failure and some instructions what user can do next.
+User should not be able to close the panel, because the message is important and should not be missed.
+  [TODO] what DB data should be used to check if UI need to display the error message?

-* UI should provide a control to change active bootstrap image globally.
+* [TBD] UI should provide a control to change active bootstrap image globally.
-  It can be list of installed bootstrap images with radio button on combo-box.
+  New root-level Fuel Settings page can be created to display a list of installed bootstrap images with radio button or combo-box.
+  [TODO] what API should be used to update bootstrap image Fuel setting?

-* UI should provide a button to completely remove node from Nailgun.
+* [TBD] When a just-customized bootstrap image failed on some reason UI should provide a button to completely remove already discovered node from Nailgun.
   In this case after node next boot up, it will be discovered again.
+  [TODO] If the button should appear in Fuel UI, then the following questions should be discussed:

+    * will existing 'Remove' button, that is presented for offline nodes, suit the case?
+The button send DELETE /api/nodes/<node_id> request and remove a node from Nailgun DB
+    * should UI support a bulk node removal?

 Nailgun